Most of the information you need should be in the relevant web site for your scheme.

 As part of your contract, all members of staff are eligible to join a pension scheme.
 Details of the relevant scheme will be outlined in your contract of employment.

-Upon joining the university you will be automatically enrolled into your contracted pensions scheme and then auto re-enrolled every three years.
+Upon joining the University you will be automatically enrolled into your contracted pensions scheme and then auto re-enrolled every three years.
 If you have chosen to opt out of being in a pension scheme, you are eligible to re-enrol at any time.

-The university offers various pensions schemes.
+The University offers various pensions schemes.
 The one you are eligible to join will depend your grade and position.

 Details of the scheme you are eligible to join will be outlined in your contract of employment.

-pensions team if you are unsure which scheme this is.
+Please contact the Pensions Team if you are unsure which scheme this is.

 How much will I contribute?